Swaroop-p/ckd-fullstack-application/README.md

 ## Steps to deploy Angular app to AWS

-## Steps to deploy Tornado app to AWS ESB
+## Steps to deploy Tornado app to AWS Elastic Beanstalk